leeping/geomeTRIC/README.md

 ## Citation

-If this code has benefited your research, please support us by citing our publication:
+If this code has benefited your research, please support us by citing our publications:

-Wang, L.-P.; Song, C.C.
-(2016) "Geometry optimization made simple
-with translation and rotation coordinates", J. Chem, Phys.
+Wang, L.-P.; Song, C. (2016) "Geometry optimization made simple with translation and rotation coordinates", J. Chem, Phys.
 144, 214108.
+DOI: 10.1063/1.4952956\
+*(Cite this when the software is used.)*

+Park, H.; Pritchard, B. P.; Wang, L.-P. (2025) "High-Throughput Approach for Minimum Energy Pathway Search Using the Nudged Elastic Band Method with Efficient Data Handling and Parallel Computing", J. Chem.
+Theory Comput.
+21, 12048.
-DOI: 10.1063/1.4952956
+DOI: 10.1021/acs.jctc.5c01540\
+*(Cite this when the NEB method is used.)*